Border Security and Immigration

 Issue Summary

-The federal government is responsible for conducting a number of activities to protect U.S. borders and enforce immigration laws, mainly through the Department of Homeland Security (DHS) and its agencies, as well as the Department of Justice (DOJ).
+The federal government is responsible for conducting a number of activities to protect U.S. borders and enforce immigration laws, mainly through the Department of Homeland Security (DHS) and the Department of Justice (DOJ).
 However, there are a number of areas in which these agencies can improve how they manage and implement these activities, on which they spend billions of dollars each year.

 For instance: